How much gravel do I need for my aquarium? (Formula + Tips)

 A substrate that’s around 2 inches deep will suffice even in planted aquariums, so that’s what I recommend going for if you’re new to this.
 Also, the gallon capacity of your tank is not relevant when calculating the needed gravel but its dimensions are.

-Following the formula, we can calculate how many pounds of gravel would be needed for 2 inches of substrate depth in each of the popular standard fish tanks:
+Following the formula, we can calculate how many pounds of gravel would be needed for 2 inches of substrate depth for each of the popular standard fish tanks:

-Ways to calculate how much gravel you need for your new aquarium?
+Ways to calculate how much gravel you need for your new fish tank?

 For example, there’s a 20-gallon “Long” tank and a 20-gallon “Tall” tank.